MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aadip-integration.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security integrates with Azure Active Directory Identity Protection to provide user entity behavioral analytics (UEBA) across a hybrid environment.
+Microsoft Defender for Cloud Apps integrates with Azure Active Directory Identity Protection to provide user entity behavioral analytics (UEBA) across a hybrid environment.
 For more information about the machine learning and behavioral analytics provided by Identity Protection, see [What is Identity Protection?](/azure/active-directory/identity-protection/overview-identity-protection).

 ## Prerequisites

-- A Cloud App Security Admin account to enable integration between Identity Protection and Cloud App Security.
+- A Defender for Cloud Apps Admin account to enable integration between Identity Protection and Defender for Cloud Apps.

 ## Enable Identity Protection

 > [!NOTE]
 > The Identity Protection feature is enabled by default.
 However, if the feature was disabled, you can use these steps to enable it.

-To enable Cloud App Security integration with Identity Protection:
+To enable Defender for Cloud Apps integration with Identity Protection:

-1. In Cloud App Security, under the settings cog, select **Settings**.
+1. In Defender for Cloud Apps, under the settings cog, select **Settings**.

     ![Settings menu.](media/azip-system-settings.png)